LELEC210X/LELEC210X/INTEGRATION.md

    send them through the USB-driver to GNU Radio for further processing;
 3. GNU Radio receives packets from the USB, and publishes the decoded packets to some TCP address, using the ZMQ message passing protocol;
-4. `rye run auth` reads packets published at the provided TCP address, performs authentification on them, and extracts the payload, containing the useful information, and print each payload on a new line;
+4. `uv run auth` reads packets published at the provided TCP address, performs authentication on them, and extracts the payload, containing the useful information, and print each payload on a new line;
-5. `rye run classify` reads the consecutive payloads from an input and performs a classification on each of them (e.g., by predicting a `fire` event).
-Using `rye run auth | rye run classify` allows to run both commands simultaneously, while redirecting the output of authentification to the input of classification.decodes the packets and
+5. `uv run classify` reads the consecutive payloads from an input and performs a classification on each of them (e.g., by predicting a `fire` event).
+Using `uv run auth | uv run classify` allows to run both commands simultaneously, while redirecting the output of authentication to the input of classification.

 During the contest, guesses must be sent to the leaderboard.
 Hence, one should modify the [`classify` script](./classification/src/classification/__main__.py) to send guesses to the leaderboard using